SanderMertens/bake/README.md

 The initial usecase for bake is to build the corto project (https://www.corto.io) and it shares some of its codebase (located in the https://www.github.com/cortoproject/base repository), but the tool will be generic and can be utilized outside of corto as well.

+Bake is an evolution of the rake-based corto buildsystem (located in the https://github.com/cortoproject/corto repository).
+In practice rake appears to be harder to port to older platforms than expected alongside with a couple of other hard-to-solve issues, which triggered a rebuild in native code.

 ## Getting Started
 Bake is currently under development.
 If you have ideas, feature requests or want to collaborate create an issue or contact me at sander@corto.io